JSalazr/image_search/README.md

 Given the short timeframe for this application (just a couple of hours), there were a few aspects that could use improvement:

-- **Better UI**.
-While the current UI is serviceable, a much better UI could help so much to better showcase the images.
+- **UI improvement**.
+While the current UI is serviceable, an improved UI could help better display/showcase the images.

 - **Sorting**.
 Unsplash allows sorting for "relevant" and "latest".
 Implementing this would give more flexibility to the user's search.